State Law Background

 - Require background checks to be regularly run on individuals with a valid five-year permit to acquire a handgun, although local law enforcement is authorized to do so on an annual basis;

 - Require a person who is purchasing a long gun from an unlicensed individual to undergo a background check;

 - Require firearms dealers to obtain a state license;

 - Require the registration of firearms;

 - Limit the number of firearms that may be purchased at one time;

 - Prohibit the possession and transfer of assault weapons, large capacity ammunition magazines or 50 caliber rifles;

 - Require firearm owners to report the loss or theft of a firearm; or

 - Allow local governments in the state to regulate firearms.

-In 2015 (the last year for which data is available), Iowa had the 9th lowest number of gun deaths per capita among the states.
-Based on data published by Mayors Against Illegal Guns, Iowa supplies substantially fewer crime guns per capita than the national average.
-Iowa had the 13th lowest rate of crime gun exports among the states in 2009—meaning that crime guns originally sold in Iowa were recovered after being used in crimes in other states at the 13 lowest rate among the states.
+In 2016, Iowa had the 12th lowest number of gun deaths per capita among the states.
+Based on 2016 Firearms Trace Data from the Bureau of Alcohol, Tobacco, Firearms, and Explosives, Iowa supplies fewer crime guns per capita than the national average.
+Iowa had the 16th lowest rate of crime gun exports among the states in 2016—meaning that crime guns originally sold in Iowa were recovered after being used in crimes in other states at the 16 lowest rate among the states.
 However, Iowa exports slightly more crime guns than it imports from other states.